People

 Collaborative Partners on Campus and in the Community

-The Libraries’ Mindfulness programs involve collaboration with partners at the University, including the University of Miami School of Law’s Mindfulness in Law Program and UMindfulness, and community partners.
+The Libraries’ Mindfulness programs involve collaboration with partners at the University, including the University of Miami School of Law’s Mindfulness in Law Program, Chaplains Association, and community organizations.

 Mindfulness Offerings Available through Campus Partners